Lung Qi is your body’s ability to turn oxygen into haemoglobin and to return Carbon Dioxide from your blood to the atmosphere.

 The Chinese called the force organising all these activities, the ‘Po’.

 Unfortunately, Po translates as ‘corporeal soul’.
 The word ‘soul’ makes many Westerners think along the wrong lines because in many religions the Soul lives on after death.

-The ancient Chinese realised that the Po doesn't live on after death, because as it dies, so does the body.
-So 'Po' is no more nor less than a way of expressing all the ongoing inner activities of the body.
+What the Chinese meant by the Po doesn’t live on after death, because as it dies, so does the body.
+So ‘Po’ is no more nor less than a way of expressing all the ongoing inner activities of the body.

 There is an important message for us all.
 The Po organises the new body at conception to separate itself out from the blood and life of the mother, by forming the baby’s skin, its barrier and definition.

 This process of defining ourselves by establishing our boundaries has profound consequences for our lives.
 Ultimately, separating ourselves from the ‘whole’ means that we die, because we aren’t the whole, and the whole is where life continues after us.

 Each of us defines himself by distinguishing himself from the whole, from the universe, from other people, from the earth.
 Only our death returns us to that whole so it can move on, enriched, (one hopes).

 This has consequences for our relationships during our lives.